20 Food Facts That Will Change How You Eat

 An Australian study found that people who eat a lot of processed junk food have a markedly smaller hippocampus—part of the brain crucial to learning and memory—than those who eat mostly fresh, whole foods.
 And in 2017, research published in the American Heart Association’s journal Stroke revealed a startling new link between diet and Alzheimer’s disease: People who drank one or more artificially sweetened drinks per day were nearly three times more likely to develop dementia than those who drank less than one a week.
 Lesson: Eat (and drink) better brain food.
 Wise up to 9 of the best brain foods you should be eating.

 Almond milk isn’t as healthy as you think

 “I’m always baffled by folks who want to avoid processed food yet drink almond milk,” says Angela Lemond, RDN, CSP, LD, a nutritionist in Plano, Texas, and spokesperson for the Academy of Nutrition and Dietetics.
 “Commercial almond milk is four to five almonds, water, added vitamins, and additives to make it look like milk.
 It’s very man-made.”
 She recommends that people snack on whole almonds and drink regular cow’s milk to maximize their nutrients in the most natural way possible.
 Check out the 50 healthiest foods you can buy at the grocery store.

 Your nails and jelly beans have something in common

 Processed food isn’t all bad

 People have a knee-jerk reaction to the term “processed foods,” but they’re not all bad.
 It just depends on the level and kind of processing, says Gorin.
 Take 100 percent grape juice, for example.
 Because it is made by pressing whole Concord grapes (including the skin, seeds, and pulp), it makes the heart-healthy and immune-boosting nutrients in those fruits—which are fairly short-lived in terms of their growing season—much more accessible.
 Similarly, cooking tomatoes actually increases the bioavailability of lycopene, the cancer-fighting compound in them, making some packaged products a great option.
 And research has found that steaming broccoli can up levels of health-promoting antioxidant compounds.
-Read about these 13 “healthy” food habits that you should actually avoid.
+Just like “processed foods” doesn’t equate bad, these 13 “healthy” food habits are myths that you should actually avoid.